 It’s a good idea not to go with just any agent, even if you like them and have used their services for a standard home purchase, but to find an agent who specializes in foreclosure sales.

-That agent can help you search for a home, negotiate a price, and order an inspection.
-Your offers might be countered.
+That agent can help you search for a home, understand the buying process, negotiate a price, and order an inspection.
+Your offers might be countered as well, and an agent can help you figure out the best next step.

 Step 3: Find Foreclosures for Sale